-To test this Plugin extensively, you have several options:
+To test the Plugin extensively, you have several options:

-- If you need a completely new WordPress site and do not want it to be called out by third parties during the development phase, you can protect it with a password.
-At RAIDBOXES this is possible with one click.
+- If you are setting up a completely new WordPresssiteand do not want it to be called out by third parties during the development phase, you can protect it with a password.
+At Raidboxes this is possible with one click.

-- Another possibility is to put your entire website into maintenance mode, for example with a program Plugin like "Maintenance".
+- Another option is to put your entire website into maintenance mode, for example with a Plugin like "Maintenance".

-- If you want your live-site during the test to continue to be available, I recommend you to test imStaging .
-With one click you RAIDBOXES activate a staging and you can test new Plugins ones there without risk.
-If you are satisfied with the result, you can go live with the changes with just one click.
+- If you want your livesiteto remain accessible during the test, I recommend testing in the staging environment.
+At Raidboxes you activate a staging environment with one click and can test new plug-ins there without risk.
+If you are satisfied with the result, you can switch the changes to live with one click.

-In order for users to be able to log into your community later, you will next need to adjust the "Anyone can log in" setting in the WordPress basic settings.
-You can do this under "Settings" → "General" - the check mark here is normally deactivated.
-Please allow the login and set the role of the users to "Subscriber
+In order for users to be able to log in to your community later, you must next adjust the "Anyone can log in" setting in the WordPress basic settings.
+You do this under "Settings" → "General" - the hook here is normally deactivated.
+Please allow the login and set the role of the user to "Subscriber".

-Normally you have a lot WordPress of Themes options to choose from, which you can use as you like and partly adapt.
-Unfortunately, only very few are Themes suitable for the BuddyPress function.
-For my project I have tried out some of them and therefore recommend Customify.
-This gives you some possibilities and a good addition to the functions of BuddyPress.
+Normally you have several Themes to choose from at WordPress , which you can use as you like and partially customize.
+Unfortunately, only very few Themes are suitable for the BuddyPress function.
+For my project I have tried some and therefore recommend Customify.
+With it you have some possibilities and a good addition to the functions of BuddyPress.

-Next, you install the actual and required Plugin "BuddyPress".
-You can easily do this in the normal way "Plugins" → "install".
+Next, install the actual and required Plugin "BuddyPress".
+You can easily do this via the normal way "Plugins" → "install".

-Now let's take a look at the settings in peace and quiet.
-BuddyPress places itself in several areas of the WordPress configuration, for example in the preferences, in the tools and as separate main menu items in the dashboard.
+Now let's take a look at the settings.
+BuddyPress places itself in several areas of the WordPress configuration, for example in the settings, in the tools and as own main menu items in the dashboard.

-We start in the "Settings" section, here you see a new section: "BuddyPress".
-Please click on it, we will now take a closer look at the individual items in the following.
+We will start in the "Settings" section, here you will see a new section: "BuddyPress".
+Please click on it, we will now look at the individual points in detail.

-With this option you offer your users the possibility to edit their profile fields themselves.
-For example, you can configure fields for links to social networks, biographical information, hobbies and much more.
+With this option, you offer your users the possibility to edit their profile fields themselves.
+For example, you can configure fields for social networking links, biographical information, hobbies, and more.
 You can also create profile fields that your users can fill with their personal information.

 Recommendation: In a community, profiles and some information about the users are now standard.
 My recommendation is to activate this setting.

-Here you can determine whether your users can change their notification settings themselves or not.
-For example, they can inform themselves about updates from their friends, etc.
+Here you can define whether your users can change their notification settings themselves or not.
+For example, they can be notified about updates from their friends, etc.

-Recommendation: To prevent users from contacting you all the time and because I haven't found a reason against it at the moment, I would recommend to activate this setting as well.
+Recommendation: To prevent users from contacting you all the time, and because I haven't found any reason not to, I would recommend enabling this setting as well.

-With this you offer your users to network with each other, to "follow" each other and thus support the exchange (more about this in a moment).
+By doing so, you offer your users to network with each other, to "follow" each other and thus support the exchange (more on that in a moment).
 Recommendation: The use of the friendship feature is controversial.
-If you want to activate it, I would recommend you to deal with the legal issues.
-I cannot and may not give any tips on this, but with this one some functions GDPR are integrated here, which in my opinion require a legal vote.
+If you want to activate it, I would recommend you to look into the legal context.
+I can't and shouldn't give any tips on this, but with the GDPR some functions are integrated here that require a legal coordination in my opinion.

-Recommendation: Legal protection is even more important here than in friendships.
-Because your users can send each other messages, you may be responsible and may have to intervene.
-In addition, you must inform your users where and how the contents of the messages are stored.
-If you need this function, please contact a lawyer.
-Otherwise I recommend for legal reasons NOT to activate this setting.
+Recommendation: Even more important than with the friendships is the legal protection.
+Because your users can send messages to each other, you may be responsible and may have to intervene.
+You also need to inform your users where and how the content of their messages is stored.
+Be sure to check with a lawyer if you need this feature.
+Otherwise, for legal reasons, I recommend NOT enabling this setting.

 In the activity history, you can expand the notification settings for your users and offer these notifications to users and groups.
 Users can also comment on each other's activities, favorites, and more.
 What sounds like a great feature is unfortunately also legally problematic – at least if you want to run your community as a free or hobby project.